A Level Maths: using legacy questions

-In this blog we will look at the changes from the legacy assessment criteria compared to the requirements in the reformed qualification, and sourcing legacy questions that could be adapted for use with your current students.
+Teachers naturally look towards their exam board for quality assessment questions to use with their students.
+In this blog I’ll revisit the changes from the legacy assessment criteria compared to the requirements in the reformed qualification, and source legacy questions that you could adapt for use with your current students.

 Synoptic questions in A Level Maths

-One of the concerns highlighted with the unitised approach to A Levels was that students were studying in silo, chucks of content and not seeing the whole intertwined beauty of the subject.
+One of the concerns highlighted with the unitised approach to A Levels was that students were studying chunks of content in silo and not seeing the whole intertwined beauty of the subject.
 The legacy A Level Maths overcame this to some degree with the caveat that the content of the previous units was assumed knowledge, and even within a unit there were always opportunities to make links between topics.
+Many questions from the legacy specification will still meet the synoptic requirements.

-Here’s a nice question bringing together sections 1.04 Sequences and Series with 1.06 Exponentials and Logarithms.
-Note that whilst this was originally part of an AS unit, in the reform it could only feature on the full A Level.
+Here’s a nice question bringing together sections on Sequences and Series with Exponentials and Logarithms.
+Note that although this was originally part of an AS unit, in the reform it could only feature on the full A Level.

-A key assessment requirement is that there should be opportunities for candidates to make links for themselves, without any prompts within the question.
+A key assessment requirement is that there should be opportunities for candidates to make links for themselves, without any prompts within the question and in part (iii) there are no prompts directing students towards the sum to infinity formula.

 Mathematical reasoning and problem solving